Aouwsaf/a-nawaz-react-antd/README.md

 # React + Assignment

 This project demonstrates a simple usage of [Ant Design](https://ant.design/) components within a React application.
-The form includes basic fields such as name, email, and password, with validation.

 ## 🚀 Features